-Western Electronic Manufacturers Association Scholarship: Western Electronic Manufacturers Association of Los Angeles has provided for one or more scholarships for junior and senior students in Engineering.
+Western Electronic Manufacturers Association Scholarship: Western Electronic Manufacturers Association of Los Angeles has provided for one or more scholarships for junior and senior students in the Electrical Engineering Option.
 The purpose of these scholarships is to promote interest in the electronics field.